peterjstoilov/mortgage-calc-demo/README.md

 1. Install and setup Java.
 1. Install and setup Maven.
-1. Go to project directory where "pom.xml" file is located.
+1. Open a terminal and go to project directory where "pom.xml" file is located.
 1. Run "mvn-test" to execute the tests.